schedjoules/calendar-store-api/details/pages.md

 to add the UX and UI for the pages.

 Pages are localised so all items on the page that can be translated will be shown translated.
-When requesting a page the response might look like:
+When requesting a page the response might look like this:

 ```
 {